 - Optional: Gloves

 First, gather your supplies.
 Also, some inks may not be washable.
 Be sure to protect hands and work surfaces.

 Spray foam shaving cream into container that fits your paper size.
 A cookie sheet, plate, aluminum pans are all options.
 Then, once a layer of shaving cream is put in container, spread it out as even as possible.

 Next, using ink droppers, food coloring, or paint, add drops as desired.

 Using a toothpick, the handle of a paint brush, or another similar object, spread ink/paint/color around in foam.

 Carefully place paper straight down in ink.

-If shaving cream isn’t too blended, continue to make as many as you’d like.
+Also, if shaving cream isn’t too blended, continue to make as many as you’d like.
 Wash off or dispose of container and begin again for new projects!

-Other items may be required for the following projects:
+Also, other items may be required for the following projects: